cinar/indicator/asset/README.md

 func SnapshotsAsVolumes(snapshots <-chan *Snapshot) <-chan float64
 ```

-SnapshotsAsVolumes extracts the volume field from each snapshot in the provided channel and returns a new channel containing only those volume values.The original snapshots channel can no longer be directly used afterwards.
+SnapshotsAsVolumes extracts the volume field from each snapshot in the provided channel and returns a new channel containing only those volume values.The original snapshots channel can no longer be directly used afterward.

 <a name="FileSystemRepository"></a>
 ## type [FileSystemRepository](<https://github.com/cinar/indicator/blob/master/asset/file_system_repository.go#L20-L23>)